aarontheadmin/beautiful-jekyll/_posts/2017-09-11-Get-All-Dates-In-A-Given-Month.md

 ---
-layout: single
+layout: post
-title: "Get All Dates In A Given Month"
+title: Get All Dates In A Given Month
-author_profile: true
-date: 2017-09-11
-comments: true
-tags:
+tags: [powershell, datetime, month]
-  - powershell
-  - datetime
-  - month
-category:
-  - PowerShell
 ---

 This post shows you how to use PowerShell to get actual dates for a given month, not just how many days are in that month.